ls1intum/Apollon/README.md

-# BESSER GUI: A UML Modeling Editor
+# BESSER Web Modeling Editor: A UML Modeling Editor

-BESSER GUI is a UML modeling editor customized for the [BESSER platform](https://github.com/BESSER-PEARL/BESSER).
+BESSER Web Modeling Editor is a UML modeling editor customized for the [BESSER platform](https://github.com/BESSER-PEARL/BESSER).
 It integrates BESSER's B-UML modeling language with powerful code generation capabilities, making it easy to design and generate code for software applications in a low-code environment.

-## About BESSER GUI
+## About the web modeling editor

-BESSER GUI enhances the UML modeling experience with added support for BESSER’s B-UML language.
+BESSER Web Modeling Editor enhances the UML modeling experience with added support for BESSER’s B-UML language.
 Designed for seamless integration with the BESSER low-code platform, the editor provides tools for creating, editing, and generating code from UML diagrams.

 ## Key Features

 ### B-UML Modeling
 - **Support for Structural and StateMachine Models**: Tailored to B-UML
 - **Code Generation**: Automatically translate models into executable code for various applications, such as:
-  - Python code compatible with the BESSER framework
+  - Python code compatible with BESSER
   - Django models
   - SQLAlchemy database schemas
+  - Full backend with FASTAPI

 ### Core Features